Lighting the Way for BRIGHT: Reproducible Baselines with Anserini, Pyserini, and RankLLM: Experimental Setup

 \section{Experimental Setup}

-Our experiments employ Anserini and Pyserini for first-stage retrieval, and RankLLM for second-stage reranking, ensuring full reproducibility.
-We select these toolkits, and provide integrations with them, because they are widely adopted within the community and enable streamlined information retrieval research with two-click reproducibility.
-Documentation and usage instructions are available in the respective GitHub repositories.\footnote{\url{https://anserini.io/}, \url{https://pyserini.io/}, \url{https://rankllm.ai}} Pretrained embeddings and prebuilt indexes are also publicly accessible on Hugging Face.\footnote{\url{https://huggingface.co/castorini}} The goal of our experiments is to establish reliable, reproducible baselines for comparison, not to maximize benchmark scores.
-To keep the baseline setup simple, we use one-shot retrieval with reranking, without query expansion, rewriting, or multi-step agent orchestration.
-We rely on standard, widely used retrievers for the first-stage and off-the-shelf LLMs for listwise reranking.
-Specialized reasoning-based retrievers~\cite{reasonir} and rerankers~\cite{rank-r1, reasonrank}---commonly used in top leaderboard entries---are excluded from our evaluation at this point.
+Our experiments employ Anserini~\cite{anserini,anserini2} and Pyserini~\cite{pyserini} for first-stage retrieval and RankLLM~\cite{rankllm} for second-stage reranking, enabling fully reproducible experimental pipelines.
+We select these toolkits---and provide direct integrations with them---because they are widely adopted in the IR community and support streamlined, two-click reproducibility.\footnote{\url{https://castorini.github.io/pyserini/2cr/bright.html}} Documentation and usage instructions are available in the respective GitHub repositories,\footnote{\url{https://github.com/castorini/anserini/tree/master/docs/reproduce/from-document-collection}}\footnote{ \url{https://github.com/castorini/pyserini/tree/master/scripts/bright}}\footnote{\url{https://github.com/castorini/rank_llm/tree/main/src/rank_llm/demo}} and prebuilt indexes are released on HuggingFace.\footnote{\url{https://huggingface.co/datasets/castorini/prebuilt-indexes-bright}} For all experiments, we utilize Pyserini's default BM25 parameters ($k_1{=}0.9$, $b{=}0.4$).
+We abstain from tuning these parameters as the BRIGHT dataset does not provide a dedicated development split for parameter selection.
+We evaluate effectiveness using nDCG@10, which is the metric used for the BRIGHT leaderboard.
+The remainder of this section describes the setup for each of our experiments.